Gravito-electromagnetic analogies: When can gravity be similar to electromagnetism?

 \section{When can gravity be similar to electromagnetism?}

+The gravitational and electromagnetic interactions have many intrinsic differences, perhaps the most basic of them being that the equivalence principle between inertial mass and gravitational mass/charge has no counterpart in electrodynamics (in the multipole language of Sec. \ref{sec:Tidal tensor analogy}, no covariant gravitational force is exerted on a monopole particle, by contrast with the electromagnetic Lorentz force).
+But other important differences exist and are manifest in the approaches herein; at the same time striking similarities emerged.

-A crucial point to realize is that the two exact physical gravito-electromagnetic analogies --- the tidal tensor analogy of Sec.~\ref{sec:Tidal tensor analogy} and the inertial GEM fields analogy of Sec.~\ref{sec:3+1} --- do not rely on a close physical similarity between the interactions; the gravitational objects $\{\vec{G},\vec{H},\mathbb{E}_{\alpha\beta},\mathbb{H}_{\alpha\beta}\}$, despite playing \emph{analogous dynamical roles} to the objects $\{\vec{E},\vec{B},E_{\alpha\beta},B_{\alpha\beta}\}$ in electromagnetism, are themselves in general very different from the latter, even for seemingly analogous setups (e.g.~the EM field of spinning charge, and the gravitational field of a spinning mass).
-In this sense, these analogies have a different status compared to the popular GEM analogy based on linearized theory, which, \emph{in order to hold}, indeed requires a close similarity between the two interactions, to which the former two are not bound.
+A crucial point to realize is that the two exact physical gravito-electromagnetic analogies --- the tidal tensor analogy of Sec.~\ref{sec:Tidal tensor analogy}, and the inertial GEM fields analogy of Sec.~\ref{sec:3+1} --- do not rely on a close physical similarity between the interactions; the gravitational objects $\{\vec{G},\vec{H},\mathbb{E}_{\alpha\beta},\mathbb{H}_{\alpha\beta}\}$, despite playing \emph{analogous dynamical roles} to the ones played by the objects $\{\vec{E},\vec{B},E_{\alpha\beta},B_{\alpha\beta}\}$ in electromagnetism, are themselves in general very different from the latter, even for seemingly analogous setups (e.g.~the EM field of spinning charge, and the gravitational field of a spinning mass).
+In this sense, these analogies have a different status compared to the popular GEM analogy based on linearized theory, which, \emph{in order to hold}, require a degree of similarity between the interactions to which the former two are not bound.